stefaniko92/bank-email/README.md

     *   Check Mailgun logs for delivery errors to your `/api/v1/email/receive` endpoint.
     *   Ensure your application is running and accessible at the configured URL.
 -   **PDFs not processed / No transactions extracted:**
-    *   Check application logs for errors during PDF parsing or AI calls.
+    *   Check application logs for errors during PDF processing or AI calls.
     *   Verify the `GOOGLE_API_KEY` is correct and has access to the necessary Gemini models.
     *   Ensure the PDF attachment is not corrupted and contains readable text.
     *   Adjust the prompt in `extract-transaction-details.ts` if the AI consistently fails to extract data for your specific bank statement format.